-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 You can join this rewarding industry by becoming an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll be knowledgeable about:
+And, most important, you’ll be knowledgeable about:

 - Air conditioners